 We hired a top banking QC to suggest possible new grounds for reclaiming to us but they were just thought papers, and are still to make their full way through court.
 The first argument uses a different part of the UTCCR, the second a new argument based on the Consumer Credit Act.

-Taking this route is likely to be difficult and there are risks involved, but we've written a separate guide to explain the legal arguments involved.
+Taking this route is likely to be difficult and there are risks involved, so we've written a separate guide to explain the legal arguments involved.

 Bank charge reclaiming: Q&A

 In the past, if you went beyond your overdraft limit or have a cheque or direct debit payment bounce and banks have charged up to £35 a time, even if you were only £1 over the limit.
 Some continue to do so.

 Yet all it has to do is send a computer-generated automatic letter with a franked stamp.
 A report by a professor of banking estimated this costs between £2.50 and £4.50.
 And this was being generous.

 All in all, we continue to believe this means bank charges are unfair and the banks had no right to grab your cash, which added up to huge amounts over the years.

 The loss in the court was down to a legal technicality, which both the High Court and the Court of Appeal disagreed with, that unfairness cannot be decided on price.
 Maybe they would have ruled differently if they were presented with one of the many thousands of people who slipped into an unauthorised overdraft due to error and got caught in a snowballing spiral of charges.